stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 # Authentication and authorization

+## Pre-requisites

+For all the API operations described in this page, the [EGM's authorization context](https://raw.githubusercontent.com/easy-global-market/ngsild-api-data-models/master/authorization/jsonld-contexts/authorization.jsonld) has to be included in every operation.

 ## Specific access policy

-Stellio supports providing a specific property, called `specificAccessPolicy` (defined in [EGM's authorization context](https://raw.githubusercontent.com/easy-global-market/ngsild-api-data-models/master/authorization/jsonld-contexts/authorization.jsonld)), to allow any authenticated user to read or update an entity.
+Stellio supports providing a specific property, called `specificAccessPolicy`, to allow any authenticated user to read or update an entity.

 This property can be set at entity creation time and it can later be updated by any user who has admin rights on the entity.
 In case an unauthorized user tries to modify it, a 403 HTTP error is returned.